SonicwaveNL/Horror_Game_Project/README.md

 ## About the team
 We are just a group of students, trying to finish a university project.
-Striving to make a scary, exciting game to scare the hell out of our teachers.
+We're in our second year of Software Engineering, just striving to make a scary, exciting game to scare the hell out of our teachers.

+## The project
+The goal was to make a game in C++ and SFML, using all things we've been taught in the past 2 years.
+We had to do so in a group of 5, within 3 weeks, and had to divide the tasks fairly.
+We were also required to make more documents, which are not made public.

 # Installation
 ## Prerequisites